I came here for the Paul Hobbs Crossbarn.

 Very vanilla heavy with ripe berry.
 Got it on sale for $6.99 but wouldn’t pay full price for it again. — a year ago

 Not sure what I’m missing?
 Very, very thin.
 A little bit of oak, both on nose and palate.
 Tiny bit of currant which disappeared the second it hit my tongue, along with the rest of the taste of the wine.
-Really not into this at all. — a year ago
+Really not into this at all. — 2 years ago

 Pleasantly surprised.
 Plum, some cedar, oak, and tannins make for a wonderful balanced medium to full bodied red blend. — 2 years ago